TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 20/1 Kings 20.40.md

 ---

-And as thy servant was busy here and there, he was gone.
-And the king of Israel said unto him, So shall thy judgment be; thyself hast decided it.
+As your servant was busy here and there, he was gone."
+The king of Israel said to him, "So your judgment shall be; yourself have decided it."